 Mental toughness requires you to become acutely aware of all emotions so you can make the best choice about how to respond when negative ones pop up.
 It requires you to accept your emotions but not let them control you.

-How To Make It Work For You: Snowflakes are insulted by micro aggressions that they feel are not respectful toward them.
-Get used to it because in the real world, the one your parents don’t own, you’ll need scrappiness to be successful.
-No handouts; instead, develop the right attitude to make your own breaks in life.
+How To Make It Work For You: It’s become popular to be offended by micro-aggressions that suggest disrespect, but don’t waste your precious time and energy on this negativity.
+In the real world, you’ll need the scrappiness that comes from being confident and self-sufficient to be successful.
+You don’t need a handout; instead, develop the right attitude to make your own breaks in life.

 Several wrong turns were taken during my early years.
 Many of the breaks I had hoped for fell through so I picked myself up and started down another road.
 I continued until I finally found the right path for me.

 Believe it or not, our best breakthroughs come from stress.
 Stress is produced when we place a great deal of pressure on ourselves to see how much we can take and how well we respond.
-This is the secret—the breakthroughs produced by pressure trains us for this thing called life.
-In a tough situation, stress make you stronger.
+This is the secret—the breakthroughs produced by pressure train us for this thing called life.
+In a tough situation, stress makes us stronger.

 We practice over and over again until we have a breakthrough and become someone we had no idea we could become.
 We all know too much stress can be a bad thing but research shows that we actually need stress to perform at our best.